Eloisa C. Rodriguez-Dod

 B.B.A., University of Miami

-Professor Eloisa C. Rodriguez-Dod joined the FIU College of Law faculty in 2012.
-She previously had been teaching at the College of Law since 2006, as a Visiting Professor and an Adjunct Professor.
-Prior to joining FIU, she was a Professor of Law at Nova Southeastern University Law Center, where she received tenure in 2005.
-She also served as the Academic Director of its NSU-University of Barcelona dual-degree program.
-In 2008, she was selected “Professor of the Year.”
+Professor Eloisa C. Rodriguez-Dod joined the FIU College of Law in 2012.
+Prior to joining FIU, she was a Professor of Law at NSU College of Law, where she also served as the Academic Director of its University of Barcelona dual-degree program.
+She has been selected “Professor of the Year” at both law schools and, in 2016, was the recipient of the FIU Faculty Award for Excellence in Teaching.
+She is a recognized authority in property, estates, and real estate transactions.

-Before joining academia, Professor Rodriguez-Dod practiced law at White & Case.
-She graduated cum laude from University of Miami Law School in 1990, where she was elected Special Features and Reports Editor of the Inter-American Law Review and was inducted into Order of the Coif.
+Before joining academia, she practiced law at White & Case.
+She graduated cum laude from the University of Miami Law School, where she was Special Features and Reports Editor of the Inter-American Law Review and inducted into Order of the Coif.
 She holds a B.A. in International Marketing & Finance from the University of Miami, where she graduated magna cum laude, and an M.B.A. from Florida International University.